 - 16. Click Next. - 17.
 Specify whether you want AccessStudio to identify the successful logon.
-Choose from the following: - No. If you select this option, no success screen or message displays. - Yes, identify the screen that appears upon successful logon.
-If you select this option, drag the Finder tool and drop it on the success application screen or Web page.
+Choose from the following options: - No. If you select this option, no success screen or message displays. - Yes, identify the screen that appears upon successful logon.
+If you select this option, drag the Finder tool and drop it on the success application screen.

-When the Finder tool is positioned over the screen or Web page, release the mouse button.
+When the Finder tool is positioned over the screen, release the mouse button.